blackberry/Ripple-UI/HACKING.md

   * `lib/client` -> the client code. for the most part, this should be any client JS run in the browser.

-  * `lib/server` -> the server portion of the code. for the most part, this is any code that is (mainly) run in node that is part of the back end of Ripple.
+  * `lib/server` -> the server portion of the code. for the most part, this is any code that is (mainly) run in node that is part of the back end of .

 * `doc` -> any documentation files, which include things like the `cli` help files.